Studies on Carrollian Quantum Field Theories: Construction of Carrollian Field Theories

 \section{Construction of Carrollian Field Theories}

-We shall construct Carrollian field theories via null reducing field theories on Bargamann manifold\footnotemark .
+We shall construct Carrollian field theories via null reducing field theories on Bargamann manifold\footnote{A Bargmann manifold is a (d+2) dimensional manifold equipped with a nowhere vanishing null vector field and a non degenerate metric tensor.
+For details see for example \cite{Duval:1984cj}}.
 Our construction follows from \cite{Chen:2023pqf}.
 The idea is to start with a field theory on Bargmann manifold and null reduce it along one of the null direction.
 Below we give a brief introduction to the method and then construct various examples. \\[5pt] \textbf{Construction Scheme:}\\[5pt] Let $\mathcal{L}_b$ be the Lagrangian density on the $d+2$ dimensional Bargmann manifold, then the action $\tilde{S}_b$ is given by,

 where $\Phi$ is a generic field, $d\ge2$ represents the dimensions of spatial leaf and $s,t$ are the two null direction on Bargamann manifold.
 To construct a Carroll invariant action we begin by smearing $\tilde{S}_{b}$ by a function $h_{\epsilon}(s)$ such that